David-and-Yuval/unsupervised-learning/README.md

 Be sure to use lower-case letters only in all your requests.

 Besides those two main function files we have two auxilliary functions: one is called frauds_wrt_time.py, which creates a histogram of the frauds as a function of the time.
 The other is called fcmeans.py, and it is an implementation of the fuzzy c means algorithm.

+Finally, the file Report.pdf describes the entire work: the data analysis, the clustering process and the colclusions of the insights we made.